 The plan of the paper is as follows.
-In section 2, we derive the expression of the bias of the average likelihood and make the link with information orthogonality.
-In section 3, we obtain analytical expressions of two special bias reducing weight functions and discuss inference issues.
-Section 4 focuses on the bias reducing properties of random effects estimators.
-In section 5 we study the properties of marginal effects.
+In Section 2, we derive the expression of the bias of the average likelihood and make the link with information orthogonality.
+In Section 3, we obtain analytical expressions of two special biasreducing weight functions and discuss inference issues.
+Section 4 focuses on the bias-reducing properties of random effects estimators.
+In Section 5, we study the properties of marginal effects.
 Section 6 illustrates the results by means of two examples: the dynamic AR(p) model and the static logit model with fixed effects.
-In section 7, we report a small Monte-Carlo simulation to study the finite-sample behavior of the proposed estimators.
-Lastly, section 8 concludes.
-The appendix contains proofs of results from sections 2-3 and subsections 4.1-4.2.
-Proofs of the remaining results, which are of a more technical nature, are in an online supplementary appendix on the journal's website.
+In Section 7, we report a small Monte Carlo simulation to study the finite-sample behavior of the proposed estimators.
+Section 8 concludes.
+The Appendix contains proofs of results from Sections 2, 3, 4.1, and 4.2.
+Proofs of the remaining results, which are of a more technical nature, are in the online Supplemental material (Arellano and Bonhomme (2009)) on the journal website.